ELK OF THE MONTH

 many of you may know this will be the final appearance of my wife of

 the month Mrs. Clause, Larry she's all yours.
-Barbara has

 been volunteering to be Mrs. Claus for over 25 years and I have had the